yangwangx/Leetcode_Notes/语法_Python_常见用法.md

 collections.Counter(list).most_common()
 collections.defaultdict(int) or (list) or (set) or (?)

+from collections import OrderedDict from sortedcollections import SortedDict, SortedSet

 """to use heapq, no need to define new class with __lt__ function just use tuple (major, minor, ...). tuple has __lt__ function already""" from heapq import heappush, heappop, heapify